nansencenter/DA-tutorials/README.md

-# Introduction to data assimilation and the EnKF
+# Intro to data assimilation (DA) and the EnKF

+An interactive (Jupyter notebook) tutorial.
+Prerequisites: matrix determinants, inverse, continuous random variables, basic Python (numpy).

 Jump right in using one of these cloud computing providers: